 All applications will be processed as quickly as possible.
 However, no travel costs incurred whilst waiting for a decision on Home to School Transport will be reimbursed.

-Completed Application Forms should be sent to the Education Transport Department or to SENDAR for those with a statement or EHC Plan.
+Completed application forms should be submitted online or sent to the Education Transport Department.
 Contact Details can be found in section 12.

 6.2 Replacement Passes.